-For the person to get infection with HIV Virus, they must have to acquire the virus from external sources, the only external source is another human being who is infected with HIV virus.
-That human being can be his/her sexual partner, or partner who shares injecting drug needle.
-People can also get infection with HIV Virus during birth via birth canal, during breast feeding or via blood transfusion/organ transplant.
+For a person to get an infection with HIV, they must have acquired the virus from external sources, the only external source is another human being infected with HIV.
+That human being can be his/her sexual partner or partner who shares injecting drug needles.
+People can also get an infection with HIV during birth via the birth canal, during breastfeeding, or via blood transfusion/organ transplant.

-But all people who are exposed to HIV Virus do not get infection with HIV.
+But all people who are exposed to HIV virus do not get infected.
 Some people are Lucky!

-Wondering how luck can protect from HIV Infection? or thinking these people might have used some preventive measures such as use of condoms or screening of blood/organ, not sharing needles etc!
-I am not talking about those preventive measures, but about their genetic makeup which makes them resistant to HIV Virus infection.
+Wondering how luck can protect from HIV Infection? or thinking these people might have used some preventive measures such as the use of condoms or screening of blood/organ, not sharing needles, etc!
+I am not talking about those preventive measures but their genetic makeup, making them resistant to HIV infection.

-In General, each virus follows the same sequential steps during infection process.
-Which is; attachment, penetration and uncoating, replication and biosynthesis, assembly and release.
-So the very first and crucial step is attachment of virus to their (specific) host cells.
-One of the good news for human is virus are very specific regarding their attachment to host cells.
+Each virus follows the same sequential steps during the infection process: attachment, penetration and uncoating, replication and biosynthesis, assembly, and release.
+So the very first and crucial step is the attachment of the virus to its (specific) host cells.
+One good news for humans is that viruses are very specific regarding their attachment to host cells.

-Studies have found that mutations in the gene encoding CCR5 endow individual with protection from HIV infection.
-People who are homozygotes are completely resistant to HIV Virus infection where as among heterozygotes HIV infection progresses very slowly.
+Studies have found that mutations in the gene encoding CCR5 endow individuals with protection from HIV infection.
+People who are homozygotes are entirely resistant to HIV infection, whereas, among heterozygotes, HIV infection progresses very slowly.

-Some of these lucky HIV resistant people lives in Western Europe (Who knows, many people in your country might also be resistant to HIV Virus).
-Approximately, 1% of people of western european ancestry have homozygous mutations in their gene and about 10-15% are heterozygotes.
+Some of these lucky HIV-resistant people live in Western Europe (Who knows, many people in your country might also be resistant to HIV!).
+Approximately 1% of people of western European ancestry have homozygous mutations in their gene, and about 10-15% are heterozygotes.